rhalkyard/riscix-hccs/README.md

 ## Other notes and neat tricks

 Don't use the AEH50 Ethernet II card.
-Its emulation appears to be buggy, and drops received packets.
+Its emulation appears to be buggy, with received packets occasionally being dropped.

-In RISC iX, press BREAK key to select between virtual consoles.
+In RISC iX, press the BREAK key to switch between virtual consoles.

 In a text console, press F3 to bring up a settings menu.

-X11 is unusably slow, but you can launch it with `startx`.
+Expect it to be incredibly, unbelievaby, almost unusably slow.
+Part of this is just that it was always a bit sluggish even on high-end systems, the IDE driver causes further performance issues - most Archimedes IDE hardware does not connect the `/IRQ` line, and so the driver must do polled I/O. Anything that causes a lot of swap activity (and with only 4MB of RAM and an enormous 32k page size, you'll be doing a lot of swapping), will bring the system to a crawl.

+X11 is installed and can be started with `startx`, but it only really serves as an extreme example of the above performance issues.